Skip to Content

 Choosing Fat Quarters for a Quilt

-Start with coordinated fat quarter bundles or mix and match individual pieces to reflect your style.
+Start with coordinated bundles or hand-pick individual pieces for your quilting masterpiece.

 Calculating Fabric Requirements for a Quilt